manvimadan12/Importance-of-MAP-in-predicting-mortality-/README.md

 # Predicting_Mortality_using_BP_in_eICU_dataset
 [Hack Aotearoa 2020](http://hackaotearoa.co.nz/) - This project was done to address one of the challenges in the datathon organised by the University of Auckland in collaboration with eICU dataset.

+# Dataset
+The dataset present here is a pre processed extract that I received from my team while working for the Hachathon.IT is not the complete eICU dataset, nor do I have access to it after the hackathon.

 # Hypothesis
 The hypothesis was that blood pressure is a better predictor of mortality than Apache score.